Administration

 External

-integration with external libraries such as Geant4, VecGeom, and ROOT.
+integration with external libraries such as Geant4, VecGeom, and ROOT; or requirements from experiment frameworks.

 Field